Prasad14-hub/Car_Price_Prediction/README.md

 <h1>Car Dekho Price Prediction</h1>

 <h3>Objective</h3><a id="1"></a>
 <p>In this project, the objective is to predict Car Selling Price on various features like Car's Present_Price, Kms_Driven, Owner, Fuel_Type, Seller_Type, Transmission.
-We will use the CAR DEKHO dataset from Kaggle.
+I have used the CAR DEKHO dataset from Kaggle.
 This dataset contains information about used cars listed on <a href='www.cardekho.com'><u>website</u></a></p>

 <h3>Quick Demo</h3><a id="2"></a>